JCSDA-internal/yamlprocessor/README.md

-# yaml-include-demo
+# YAML Processor

-Demonstrate how to modularise YAML files using a controlled include file mechanism, backed by dividing the original JSON schema file into a set of subschema files.
+Allow modularisation of YAML files using a controlled include file mechanism, backed by dividing the original JSON schema file into a set of subschema files.

 Consider a YAML file `hello.yaml`: